-Esty requests expedited review of staffer's dismissal
+Esty won't seek re-election amid criticism over staffer's dismissal

+"It is one of the greatest honors of my life that the people of Connecticut's Fifth District elected me to represent them in Congress," the Connecticut Democrat wrote in a Facebook post published Monday evening.
+"However, I have determined that it is in the best interest of my constituents and my family to end my time in Congress at the end of this year and not seek re-election."

+Earlier Monday, Esty had asked the House Ethics Committee to expeditiously review the issue, and the House Democratic leader said Esty's earlier actions had not protected a former staffer in her office.

-Washington (CNN)Rep. Elizabeth Esty is asking the House Ethics Committee to expeditiously review her former chief of staff's dismissal, after media reports revealed that the Connecticut Democrat kept him on the payroll months after a separate former staffer alleged she was threatened and harassed by him.
+Etsy's previous public statements Monday came after media reports revealed that she had kept her then-chief of staff, Tony Baker, on the payroll months after the former staffer, Anna Kain, alleged she had been threatened and harassed by him.

 "Although we worked with the House Employment Counsel to investigate and ultimately dismiss this employee for his outrageous behavior with a former staffer, I believe it is important for the House Ethics Committee to conduct its own inquiry into this matter," Esty said in a statement Monday morning.

-Note: This story has been updated to include additional information and new developments.